 - time and cost savings:

 - NHMRC’s grant application, assessment and administration processes can be used as an alternative to developing and running your own systems.

 - expertise drawn from all areas of the health system, including:

 - governments, medical practitioners, nurses and allied health professionals, research institutions, public and private program managers, service administrators, community health organisations and consumers.

-There are a number of factors to consider when providing funding to health and medical research.
-Apart from defining your area of research interest, it is important to be clear about:
+There are a number of other factors to consider when providing funding to health and medical research.
+Apart from defining your objectives, it is important to be clear about: